cmcntsh/exerPythOsTutorial/README.md

 ## Create a Jupyter Notebook .ipynb file

+* 2022 update: Complete the notebook which is included in the repository.
 * In Jupyter Notebook or VSCode navigate to your repository folder.
   * Create a new Jupyter Notebook called OSTutorial.ipynb